If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Some other licensed healthcare professionals providing nutritional advice are: Physician assistants, Doctors of Pharmacy, Advanced registered nurse practitioners, and certified diabetes educators.

 Licensed people can be legal on a state or a federal level.
-The prerequisites of the licensing will include formal education and training, pre-determined contact hours, and the completion of successful standardized testing.
+The licensing prerequisites will include formal education and training, pre-determined contact hours, and the completion of successful standardized testing.
 Most of the healthcare providers out there will require a form of licensure.

 Certified professionals are people that have participated in some educational course and then successfully done a test that is written, practical, or both of them.